-So using these services and customer types as seed keywords in conjunction with the buying funnel can help identify what people are searching for.
+The buying funnel, customer types and these services can help identify what people are searching for.

-Google Search Console is a free tool offered by Google that helps you check, maintain, and troubleshoot your website presence in Google search results.
+You should use the free Google Search Console tool to check, maintain, and fix your website presence in the search results.

 Improve existing rankings with Search Console

-In this example, you can compare the rankings of 2 search queries with similar impressions (traffic) but vastly different clicks and positions.
+It is possible with Google Search Console to compare the rankings of 2 search queries with the same impressions but vastly different clicks and positions.

-Taking this discovery you can now diagnose the reasons for the high position query and rectify it.
+You can now diagnose the reason for the high position query.

-Google Analytics provides you with broader overview of your website.
+Google Analytics provides you with a broader overview of your website.